nfqsolutions/tweemanager/README.md

 In a production enviroment you should install the package
     $ python setup.py install

-You can find some documentation [here]()
+You can find some documentation about tweepy API [here](docs.tweepy.org)

 And use the tweemanager deamon.sh as a template file.

-It uses the standard File system as a standard database but you can use mongo or elastic also.
+It uses elasticsearch as a standard database but you can use mongo or another data file system.

 This package basicly uses tweepy package and the getoldtweeter project as base.